-Although the Family Educational Rights and Privacy Act (FERPA) was enacted decades ago, and certainly well before Internet-based services became ubiquitous in academic settings, one of its core tenets was and remains the protection of the privacy of Personally Identifiable Information (PII) in students’ education records.
-As defined in FERPA, “education records” are “those records, files, documents and other materials which (i) contain information directly related to a student; and (ii) are maintained by an educational agency or institution or by a person acting for such agency or institution.”
-PII from education records includes information, such as a student’s name or identification number, which can be used to distinguish or trace an individual’s identity, either directly or indirectly through linkages with other information.
+Although FERPA was enacted decades ago, and certainly well before internet-based services became ubiquitous in academic settings, one of its core tenets was and remains the protection of the privacy of PII in students’ education records.
+As defined in FERPA, “education records” are “those records, files, documents, and other materials which (i) contain information directly related to a student; and (ii) are maintained by an educational agency or institution or by a person acting for such agency or institution.”
+PII from education records includes information such as a student’s name or identification number, which can be used to distinguish or trace an individual’s identity, either directly or indirectly through linkages with other information.

 COPPA and Children Under the Age of 13

 The Children’s Online Privacy Protection Act (COPPA) is a federal law designed to protect the privacy of children under 13 years old.

 Gaggle’s services are in compliance with the Children’s Online Privacy Protection Act of 1998.

 Gaggle will not distribute to third parties any staff data or student data without the consent of either a parent/guardian or a qualified educational institution except in cases of Possible Student Situations (PSS), which may be reported to law enforcement.

 To protect your school or district against the risks involved in handling sexually explicit content involving minors, Gaggle registers incidents containing explicit videos and images of possible minors with the CyberTipline at the National Center for Missing and Exploited Children (NCMEC).
 It is NCMEC’s mission to prevent the spread of these materials, as well as to prevent the sexual exploitation of children.